 Convened by Paul Galchutt

-The Palliative Care Chaplain Research Network engages the work of health care chaplaincy and what it means to help patients and families amid serious illness.
+The Hospice & Palliative Spiritual Care Chaplain Research Network engages the work of health care chaplaincy and what it means to help patients and families amid serious illness.
 The network disseminates research results/findings with the posting of links to peer-reviewed articles to presenting webinars involving the researcher(s).
 It also invites more active participation to consult with and collaborate among colleagues on research ideas or robust projects already in progress.
 Recognizing palliative care includes a wide range of environments that include inpatient, outpatient clinic, home care, and hospice realms, the Network strives to capture the work of chaplaincy as well as promote the difference it makes with the evidence base.

 Convened by Cate Desjardins